44xtc44/Flask_SQLAlchemy_Project_Template/README.md

 Flask-sqlalchemy is dependent of the current context in the app.
 This will not show up in one file mini setups.
 For bigger Flask apps, with multiple modules, it is obviously necessary to work with route(s) and blueprints.
 This package also uses flask application factory.
-This is flask as a function ( def create_app(): ).
+This is flask as a function/class method ( def create_app(): ).

 ## run